RikiRhen/JS-Extra2Hangman-again-/README.md

 - It must be built with vanilla JavaScript.
 - No usage of CSS frameworks or SCSS.

+-> ADDED RESTRICTIONS BY MYSELF <-
+- Everything must be done from the .js file only.

 ### Requirements

 - The secret word must be displayed in a way that makes it clear on how many letters that exist in the secret word.